-If the water heater is being installed as a replacement for an existing power vent water heater, a thorough inspection of the existing vent system must be performed prior to any installation work.
-The existing vent must be code compliant.
+If the appliance is being installed as a replacement for an existing power vent appliance, a thorough inspection of the existing vent systems must be performed prior to any installation work.

-- 1. Verify that the correct materials as detailed above have been used, and that the minimum or maximum vent length and terminal location as detailed in this manual have been met. - 2.
-Carefully inspect the entire venting system for any signs of cracks or fractures, particularly at the joints between elbows or other fittings and the straight length of vent pipe. - 3.
-Check the system for signs of sagging or other stresses in the joints as a result of misalignment of any components in the system. - 4.
-If any of these conditions are found they must be corrected in accordance with the venting instructions in this manual before completing the installation and putting the water heater into service.
+1. Verify that the correct materials as specified in this manual have been used and the minimum or maximum vent lengths and terminal location as detailed in this manual are met.

+2. Carefully inspect the entire vent system for any signs of cracks or fractures, particularly at the joints between elbows or other fittings and the straight length of vent pipe.

+3. Check the vent for signs of sagging or other stresses in the joints as a result of misalignment of any components in the system.

+4. If any of the conditions above are found, they must be corrected in accordance with the instructions in this manual before completing the installation and putting the appliance into service.